-This is a blended learning course with supportive and structured learning activities on Canvas, normally supported by regular in-class activities.
+This is a blended learning course with supportive and structured learning activities on Canvas supported by weekly in-class activities.

-The online materials and face-to-face components of the module are integrated into a complementary learning experience, which is engaging and relevant for you and resources are accessible online.
+The online materials and face-to-face components of the module are integrated into a complimentary learning experience, which is both engaging and relevant, and resources are also accessible online.
 You are provided with a road map for studying each module in the form of a Homepage on Canvas.

-Each Canvas Homepage sets expectations and includes an orientation to help you understand how to successfully navigate the different online components of the course and prepare for the face-to-face meetings.
+Each Canvas Homepage sets expectations and includes an orientation to help you understand how to successfully navigate the different online components of the module and prepare for the face-to-face meetings.

-The structure of each Canvas topic follows a standard Business School layout to ensure consistency and familiarity for you and to help you navigate the different modules you will be studying.
-The Canvas Pages are used to present learning inputs and related activities with a narrative flow; much of the content is structured into bite sized inputs and activities, including Panopto recorded slides.
+The structure of each Canvas topic follows a standard Business School layout to ensure consistency and familiarity for students and to help you navigate the different modules you will be studying.
+The Canvas Pages are used to present learning inputs and related activities with a narrative flow; content is structured into bite-sized inputs and activities of no more than 10-15 minutes, inclusive of any Panopto recorded slides.
 Each module Canvas page features a balance between interactive activities and short lecture inputs.

-Regular opportunities are built in for formative feedback in class and online.
-For summative assessments on modules with more than one tutor, a marking rubric is used to ensure consistency.
-Summative feedback is provided in line with University policy.
+Regular opportunities are built in for formative feedback in-class and online.
+For summative assessments on modules with more than one tutor a marking rubric is used to ensure consistency and you will receive summative feedback via Canvas within four working weeks of submission.
+Your feedback may be written, oral or audio-visual in nature.

-Blended learning lends itself to enquiry-based learning - this puts less emphasis on the lecture method of teaching and more on getting you to solve problems, evaluate situations, research topics or apply principles, which is more appropriate to business and HR education.
-Face-to-face sessions are delivered in workshop mode with a set of task-based activities, which draw on the online content, to enable you to practically and critically explore the topic individually and in small groups with other students.
+Blended learning lends itself to enquiry-based learning - this puts less emphasis on the lecture method of teaching and more on empowering you to solve problems, evaluate situations, research topics or apply principles, which is more appropriate to business education.
+Face-to-face sessions are delivered in workshop mode with a set of task-based activities, which draw on the online content, and enable you to practically and critically explore the topic individually and in small groups.